fslev/json-compare/README.md

 ```

 JSONCompare by default matches JSON fields and values using regular expressions.
-If you have special regex characters inside either expected values or expected fields, but you literally want to match them, then you can quote them:
+If you have unintentional regex characters inside either expected values or expected fields, then you can quote them:

 ```javascript
 String expected = "{\"a\":\"\\Qd+\\E\"}";